jhpyle/docassemble/_docs/fields.md

 {% include side-by-side.html demo="showif-boolean" %}

-If a `show if` statement refers to a variable that is itself hidden by a `show if`, then the condition is considered to be false.
+If a `show if` component refers to a variable that is itself hidden by a `show if`, then the condition is considered to be false.

 {% include side-by-side.html demo="showif-nested" %}